EdoardoCostantini/mi-hd/README.md

 We find that using regularized regression to select the predictors used in the MI model, and using principal component analysis to reduce the dimensionality of auxiliary data produce the best results.

+# Contents
+This directory contains the following main subfolders:
+- code: the main software to run the study
+- output: the folder where the results of scripts located in code are stored
+- data: where the EVS data should be store after cleaning
+- convergence: contains scripts to perform convergence checks
+- crossvalidate: contains scripts to perform cross-validation of the ridge penalty for one of the methods used in the study (bridge)
+- checks: contains scripts checking expected behaviour of different functions and set-ups

 # How to replicate results